sikou33/sikou33.github.io/README.md

 **A:** Because there is no correct application theme, please find the readme of your chosen theme and refer to the instructions to change it.
 It is also possible that your configuration file and index.md file are not modified with reference to the theme.
 If your local repository is not connected to GitHub, check that your own GitHub link is correct.

 **Q:** Why is Markdown better than a word processor?
 **A:** Because markdown is lightweight.
-We can even use it in the editor of the web without installing any software.Secondly markdomarkdowny is compatible with any operating system and has no formatting problems.
+We can even use it in the editor of the web without installing any software.
+Secondly markdown is compatible with any operating system and has no formatting problems.

 **Q:** Why does my home page not show anything?
 **A:** This is because you have not set the index.md, please refer to the readme of the theme of your choice and set it at the beginning of the index, in the example of this guide, the default settings are used to change the index.md